AdlanDzulkfali/addz_karmasystem/README.md

 1. when you kill people, u will be bounty.

-2. People can kill you for a reward.
+2. People can kill you for a reward (bounty hunter).

-3. the reward will be deduct from wanted player and give to bounty hunter.
+3. the reward will be deduct from wanted player and will be given to the bounty hunter.

 4. currently support framework are REDEMRP and VORP(in testing)

 5. add ensure addz_karmasystem in server.cfg

+6. This is far from perfect.
+Any issue or suggestion you can contact me via discord AddZodus#6269, or join my discord https://discord.com/invite/yBgKXfFk2t

 ![unknown](https://user-images.githubusercontent.com/6275693/130782994-27cf322f-a136-4d0d-8421-bac4345adb3a.png)